 The museum is located next to West Market Square Park.
 It is an excellent place to have a sack lunch or picnic.

 You may want to consider splitting the day with a visit to Fort Atkinson State Historical Park, just east of Fort Calhoun and the museum.
 Many large groups split their student numbers in half, with one half touring the museum while the other half tours the fort, and then switching the groups.
 Smaller groups may visit the museum, then move 3 blocks east to tour the fort.
-We can assist you with scheduling both locations.
+You may contact Fort Atkinson at 402-468-5611 for information on scheduling.
+Please let us know if you will be doing tours at both locations.

 We also offer tours for Boy Scouts, Girl Scouts and many others who are working on merit badges.